sdsc-ordes/smoc-api/docs/tutorials/modo_provider.md

   sex: Male
 ```

-All valid element types, their fields and potential links can be found in the [modo-schema](https://sdsc-ordes.github.io/modo-schema/).
+All valid element types, their fields and potential links can be found in the <a href="https://sdsc-ordes.github.io/modo-schema/" target="_blank">modo-schema</a>.

 Using this `example.yaml` a `MODO` and all specified associated elements can be generated in one command: